esnet/react-network-diagrams/README.md

 Examples
 --------

-To run the examples yourself, from the main directory, you first need to run:
+To run the examples yourself, from the main directory, you first need to run these commands in the specific order:

     npm install lerna
+    lerna exec npm install
     lerna bootstrap

-This will install the development dependencies into your node_modules directory.
+This will bootstrap the packages in the current Lerna repo and install the development dependencies into your node_modules directory.

 You can then start up the test server, as well as automatic source building, by doing: